vemonet/InsertDatasetMetadata/README.md

 This Docker container is part of the LODQuA pipeline (https://github.com/MaastrichtU-IDS/dqa_pipeline/).

+## Todo

+The program takes arguments.
+All arguments are loaded to a HashMap and this hashmap is used to construct the SPARQL query to add metadata.

+2 types of SPARQL query:

+* creating a new dataset
+* adding a new version to a dataset

+Some metadata are mandatory (title and description when creating a new dataset for example).
+Other will be directly retrieved using SPARQL queries (title when new version...)

 # Docker

 ## Build
 ```
 docker build -t dqa_descriptive_stats .